-During the term of the HAP contract, the PHA must make housing assistance payments to the owner in accordance with the terms of the HAP contract.
+During the term of the HAP contract, COC must make housing assistance payments to the owner in accordance with the terms of the HAP contract.
 During the term of the HAP contract, payments must be made for each month that a contract unit complies with HQS and is leased to and occupied by an eligible family.
-The housing assistance payment must be paid to the owner on or about the first day of the month for which payment is due, unless the owner and the PHA agree on a later date.
+The housing assistance payment must be paid to the owner on or about the first day of the month for which payment is due, unless the owner and COC agree on a later date.

-Except for discretionary vacancy payments, the PHA may not make any housing assistance payment to the owner for any month after the month when the family moves out of the unit (even if household goods or property are left in the unit).
+Except for discretionary vacancy payments, COC may not make any housing assistance payment to the owner for any month after the month when the family moves out of the unit (even if household goods or property are left in the unit).

-The amount of the housing assistance payment by the PHA is the rent to owner minus the tenant rent (total tenant payment minus the utility allowance).
+The amount of the housing assistance payment by COC is the rent to owner minus the tenant rent (total tenant payment minus the utility allowance).